-The property contains nearly 19 acres of contiguous forest and the owners may choose to produce a forest plan to improve the health and diversity of the forest.
-At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by August 1, 2018, and approved by the department on or before October 1, 2018, then credit for this category should be awarded administratively.
+The property contains more than 18 acres of contiguous forest and the owners plan to improve upon the health and diversity of their forest.
+A draft forest stewardship plan has been submitted.
+At this time, credit for this category cannot be recommended because the plan has not yet been approved by county forestry staff.
+However, if this plan is approved by the department on or before June 3, 2019, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.

-• Rural open space
+Rural open space

-The property is in the rural area and contains nearly 19 acres of contiguous open space, which is more than the category's required ten acre minimum.
+The property is in the rural area and contains more than 18 acres of contiguous open space, which is more than the category's required ten acre minimum.
 Credit for this category is recommended.

-Significant wildlife or salmonid habitat
+• Significant wildlife or salmonid habitat

-The property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
+Although credit was not requested for this category, the property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
 Upon conducting a site visit, program staff observed evidence of pileated woodpecker activity and determined areas of the forest on the property is of sufficient age and diversity to support the species regular use of the property.
 Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a(1).
 Credit for this category is recommended.